Lunairi/42-H2S-Ft_Arena/README.md

 Video Lessons:
-1) class defining and inheritance
+1) Class defining and inheritance
-2) attr_accessor and class arrays
+2) Attr_accessor and class arrays
-3) accessing and getting info from class
+3) Accessing and getting info from class
-4) class interaction
+4) Class interaction